-Habit Trackers monitor your big-picture routines — usually for habits longer than a week — for more serious things you definitely want to keep track of.
+Habit trackers monitor your big-picture routines — usually for habits longer than a week — for more serious things you definitely want to keep track of.

 For example, exercise, paying bills, bible study, etc.

-Let’s say you developed a habit that lasts longer than a week.
+So let’s say you developed a habit that lasts longer than a week.

-So maybe you decided to finally try to eat healthier at work… or you want a smarter way to track your school work… or you keep forgetting to water your garden.
+Maybe you decided to finally try to eat healthier at work… or you want a smarter way to track your school work… or you keep forgetting to water your garden.